Changing BPMN Element Attributes

 How to Use the Scheduler/Timer

-If you use option Open Timer in the attribute panel, a separate editor will open where you can define the settings of your Timer Start Event.
+If you use option Open timer in the attribute panel, a separate editor will open where you can define the settings of your Timer Start Event.
 You have two options with different settings:

 • Scheduler (see below)